caldaml/Strategic-Sourcing-Daikin-2026/scrapy_setup.md

 ## **STEP 3**

 All there is left to do is run the script.
-In powershell, put the following (in the example below, the python file is name supplier spider.
+In powershell, put the following. (in the example below, the python file is name supplier spider)

 ```bash
 scrapy runspider supplier_spider.py